nrubin999/LockAR-Room/README.md

 # LockAR Room

-Try on, share, and purchase iconic FC Bayern jerseys using ARKit for iPhone X. Built for FC Bayern HackDays.
+Try on, share, and purchase iconic FC Bayern jerseys using ARKit for iPhone X. (#FCBayernHackDays)

 ## Challenge description